cwi-dis/igor/igor/std-plugins/readme.md

 Usually there is a file `database-fragment.xml` that show the entries needed.
 Basically this file is the minimal set of elements that should be in the database for the plugin to function.

+This database fragment is overlayed onto the database when installing the plugin.
+Every occurrence of the exact string `{plugin}` is replaced by the name of the plugin before installing into the database.

+The fragment overlay installation may be delayed until the next time the Igor server is restarted.

-Installation of these entries into the database is not automatic, when you install the plugin you should manually insert them into the database.
-This requires a bit of knowledge, because you may have to modify some elements (such as hostname fields) and you may need to duplicate some (with modifications) for example if you want the _lan_ plugin to test different services.
+It may be necessary to do some hand editing of the database after installing, because you may have to modify some elements (such as hostname fields) and you may need to duplicate some (with modifications) for example if you want the _lan_ plugin to test different services.

 ## Included Igor Standard Plugins